HumanCellAtlas/metadata-schema/docs/rationale.md

  - Members of external projects seeking alignment with HCA metadata standards

 **What *isn't* in this document?**
-- The [structure of metadata standards](structure.md) that resulted from following the design and implementation choices outlined here.
+- The [structure of the metadata standards](structure.md) based on the design and implementation choices

 ## Implementation choices